-d.
+- d.
 Freedom of speech does have some limited constraints within academic institutions.
-For example, it generally is considered inappropriate for a faculty member to discuss purely personal opinions, rather than scholarly perspectives, in the classroom unless doing so is necessary to achieve the goals of the class.
+For example, it is considered inappropriate for a faculty member to discuss purely personal opinions, rather than scholarly perspectives, in the classroom unless doing so is necessary to achieve the goals of the class. - e.

-e.
 Academic freedom is focused on protecting the development and production, dissemination (in the classroom, in presentations and publications, and in public venues), and peer review or critique of academic knowledge from interference.
-The concept arose in part because academic research plays a key role in how societies develop knowledge and must, to the greatest degree possible, be perceived as trustworthy.
-Likewise, students should be able to trust that what they learn in a classroom is chosen for scholarly or practical reasons.
-Without the protections afforded by academic freedom policies, there is a risk that research, publications, and curricula could be unduly influenced by official government positions on issues, institutional concerns about reputation and funding, personal opinions and preferences of University officials, and fear of reprisals for raising controversial or unpopular opinions.
+The concept arose in part because academic research plays a key role in how societies develop knowledge and the public must, to the greatest degree possible, perceive as trustworthy.
+Likewise, students should trust that that faculty choose what they teach in a classroom for scholarly or practical reasons.
+Without the protections academic freedom policies afford, there is a risk that official government positions on issues, institutional concerns about reputation and funding, personal opinions and preferences of University officials, and fear of reprisals for raising controversial or unpopular opinions could unduly influence research, publications, and curricula. - f.

-f.
 The scholarship and perspectives of faculty and academic staff are assessed by others in their academic discipline as part of formal and informal peer review and critique processes.
 Student remarks and writing are assessed by their peers and faculty, and grades are assigned within each program.
-The actions of University leaders must at all times be oriented on protecting academic activities from interference.

-g.
-Academic freedom carries with it profound individual responsibilities.
-These responsibilities include the following:

-(1) to distinguish between personal opinions and scholarly perspectives to the maximum extent possible,

-(2) to distinguish between personal opinions, scholarly perspectives, and official institutional or governmental positions when presenting or publishing in scholarly and public venues,

-(3) to pursue accuracy and rigor in all academic activities,

-(4) to receive and provide scholarly peer review and critique in a professional manner, a.
-Those in leadership positions within the institution shall act at all times in ways that protect academic freedom and respond actively and promptly to reports of interference or reprisal.
-Procedures for reporting interference are outlined below.

-(5) and to refrain from making unreasonably offensive or irresponsible statements either verbally or in writing while operating in one's academic role.
+The actions of University leaders must at all times orient on protecting academic activities from interference. - g.
+Academic freedom carries profound individual responsibilities.
+These responsibilities include the following: - (1) to distinguish between personal opinions and scholarly perspectives to the maximum extent possible, - (2) to distinguish between personal opinions, scholarly perspectives, and official institutional or governmental positions when presenting or publishing in scholarly and public venues, - (3) to pursue accuracy and rigor in all academic activities, - (4) to receive and provide scholarly peer review and critique in a professional manner, - (5) and to refrain from making unreasonably offensive or irresponsible statements either verbally or in writing while operating in one's academic role.